 Rather than using your smartphone or landline, it’s a good idea to use video conferencing tools like Zoom or Google Meet.
 That way, you can analyze the buyer’s reactions to your questions.

 Ultimately, it gives you another set of data points that can help you understand where buyers are coming from.
-Additionally, discovery call recordings can be used in training sessions to showcase best practices in action – or help reps understand what not to do.
+Additionally, discovery call recordings can be used in training sessions to showcase best practices in action.

-Sales discovery questions guide the entire buying process.
-They’re central to building trust, qualifying prospects, and presenting the relevant solutions that close deals.
+Asking the right sales discovery call questions is crucial for building trust, qualifying prospects, and presenting relevant solutions that help close more deals.